BahrainOfficial Name: Kingdom of Bahrain

 Payment: Payment at all medical facilities is due at the time of service.
 Some hospitals have limited direct billing capability for certain insurance carriers.
 Billing and insurance practices vary among the medical facilities.
 We do not pay medical bills.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Be aware that U.S. Medicare does not apply overseas.

 See our webpage for more information on insurance providers for overseas coverage.

 We strongly recommend supplemental insurance (our webpage) to cover medical evacuation.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Travel & Transportation

-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Bahrain, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Bahrain’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
-Further information may be found on the FAA’s safety assessment page.
+Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Bahrain, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Bahrain’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.